 Various restricted stock plans require the employee to remain in the service for a certain time period of time, normally three to five years.

 Performance of the Employee

-The restricted stocks become transferrable when an employee accomplishes certain company goals like the development of a new product, or reaching a certain level of production.
+The restricted stocks become transferrable when an employee accomplishes certain company goals like developing a new product or reaching a certain level of production.

 A company might choose to shorten a vesting period to allow employees to gain access to their shares or stock options more quickly.
 This is known as accelerated vesting.